Frontier Counts (FC)

 Data sources and methodology

-For the Frontier Counts, the target population is all international travellers entering Canada by port of entry either by air, sea or land.
-The international travellers are distributed into categories of flows which are, Canadian residents returning to Canada from the United States only, Canadian residents returning to Canada from countries other than the United States (direct or via the United States), United States residents entering Canada, Residents of countries other than the United States entering Canada (direct or via the United States), and finally "Other" travellers which consist of foreign and resident crew members, diplomats, military personnel, immigrants and former residents.
+For the Frontier Counts, the target population is all international travellers entering Canada by air, sea or land.
+The travellers are distributed into the following categories of flows: Canadian residents returning to Canada from the United States only, Canadian residents returning to Canada from countries other than the United States (direct or via the United States), United States residents entering Canada, residents of countries other than the United States entering Canada (direct or via the United States) and "other" travellers, which consists of foreign and resident crew members, diplomats, military personnel, immigrants and former residents.
 The observed population is the same as the target population.

-For the Leading indicator of cross-border traveller-volume, the target population is US residents entering Canada through land ports equipped with the automated Integrated Primary Inspection Line (IPIL) system in automobiles licensed in the United States, and Canadian residents returning from the United States through IPIL ports in automobiles licensed in Canada.
-The IPIL data exclude travellers who cross the border using a NEXUS card, those who cross through ports that are not equipped with the IPIL system and those whose crossing is recorded only on paper E-62 Entry Tally forms.
-They also exclude US travellers in automobiles with Canadian licence plates and Canadian travellers in automobiles with US licence plates.
+For the monthly Leading indicator of cross-border traveller volume, the target population is U.S. residents entering Canada through land ports equipped with the automated Integrated Primary Inspection Line (IPIL) system in automobiles licensed in the United States.
+Some leading indicator tables also target Canadian residents returning from the United States through IPIL ports in automobiles licensed in Canada.
+The IPIL leading indicator data exclude travellers who were recorded in a system other than IPIL (e.g., NEXUS travellers) and those who cross at commercial work locations.
+They also exclude U.S. travellers in automobiles with Canadian or overseas licence plates, Canadian travellers in automobiles with U.S. or overseas licence plates, and those travelling by a mode of transportation other than an automobile.

 This methodology does not apply.